jopsnow/contact-keeper/README.md

 - Use User model to check MongoDB if user exists, or create new instance of User model, hash the password, and save to DB.

 ## Errors/Warnings Log with solutions
-- mongoose
+### mongoose
---DeprecationWarning: current Server Discovery and Monitoring engine is deprecated, and will be removed in a future version. https://github.com/Automattic/mongoose/issues/8156
+- DeprecationWarning: current Server Discovery and Monitoring engine is deprecated, and will be removed in a future version. https://github.com/Automattic/mongoose/issues/8156

---DeprecationWarning: collection.ensureIndex is deprecated.
+- DeprecationWarning: collection.ensureIndex is deprecated.
 Use createIndexes instead. https://github.com/Automattic/mongoose/issues/6890

-- express validator
+### express validator
---requires to express-validator/check are deprecated.You should just use require("express-validator")  instead. https://express-validator.github.io/docs/sanitization.html
+- requires to express-validator/check are deprecated.You should just use require("express-validator")  instead.
+https://express-validator.github.io/docs/sanitization.html